iiibnuadam/simpleRESTfulAPIexpressJS/README.txt

         `last_name` varchar(50) NOT NULL DEFAULT '0',
         PRIMARY KEY (`id`)
     )
+4. Setting your connnection to your database in file conn.js
-4. run this server with 'node server.js'
+5. run this server with 'node server.js'